swlaschin/fsharpforfunandprofit.com/_posts/2012-04-17-convenience-active-patterns.md

 testRegex "alice@hotmail.com"
 {% endhighlight  %}

-And for fun, here’s one more: the well-known [FizzBuzz challenge](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html) written using active patterns.
+And for fun, here's one more: the well-known [FizzBuzz challenge](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html) written using active patterns.

 {% highlight fsharp %}
 // setup the active patterns